GiorgioUghini/Adrenalina/README.md

 You can find the complete UML Class Diagram and the packages UML Class Diagrams on `deliverables/uml` folder.
 ## Generate JAR with Maven
 Open Maven command shell and execute `package`.
 You'll find a new folder named `target` that contains `server.jar` and `client.jar` Java files!
+## JavaDOC
+You can browse our complete JavaDOC by visiting `/deliverables/JavaDoc/index.html` in your web browser.